rogers0/OpenLinkstation/README.md

     https://d-i.debian.org/daily-images/armel/daily/orion5x/network-console/buffalo/
     https://d-i.debian.org/daily-images/armel/daily/kirkwood/network-console/buffalo/

-LS-WSXL can use the same image as LS-WXL.
-Likewise, LS-VL can use the same image as LS-WVL.
 Put those images into 1st partition of the HDD (/dev/sda1 or /dev/md0), and boot Linkstation, after a few minutes you can access to the d-i via SSH connection:

     ssh installer@<IP address>